publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2307.md

 [Pub.
 L. 93–155, title VIII, § 807(e)][/us/pl/93/155/s807/e], Nov.
 16, 1973, [87 Stat.
 616][/us/stat/87/616], provided that:

-> “The amendments made by this section \[amending this section, [section 1431 of Title 50][/us/usc/t50/s1431], War and National Defense, and sections 468 and 2092 of Appendix to Title 50\] shall not affect the carrying out of any contract, loan, guarantee, commitment, or other obligation entered into prior to the date of enactment of this section \[Nov.
+> “The amendments made by this section \[amending this section and sections 1431, 3816, and 4532 of Title 50, War and National Defense\] shall not affect the carrying out of any contract, loan, guarantee, commitment, or other obligation entered into prior to the date of enactment of this section \[Nov.
 16, 1973\].”

 ----------